grafana/grafana/docs/sources/enterprise/access-control/assign-rbac-roles.md

 In this topic you'll learn how to use the role picker, provisioning, and the HTTP API to assign fixed and custom roles to users and teams.

-## Assign fixed roles using the role picker
+## Assign fixed roles in the UI using the role picker

 This section describes how to:

 - Assign a fixed role to a user or team as an organization administrator.
-- Assign a fixed role to a user as a server administration.
-This approach enables you to assign a fixed role to a user's organizations without needing to switch organizations.
+- Assign a fixed role to a user as a server administrator.
+This approach enables you to assign a fixed role to a user in multiple organizations, without needing to switch organizations.

 In both cases, the assignment applies only to the user or team within the affected organization, and no other organizations.
 For example, if you grant the user the **Data source editor** role in the **Main** organization, then the user can edit data sources in the **Main** organization, but not in other organizations.

-> **Note:** After you apply your changes, the user and team permissions update immediately, and the UI reflects the new permissions the next time they reload their browser or visit another page.
+> **Note:** After you apply your changes, user and team permissions update immediately, and the UI reflects the new permissions the next time they reload their browser or visit another page.

 <br/>